-Once an application is filed it will be listed before a Magistrate.
-The Magistrate will determine the application by receiving any evidence such as character references, letter from the applicant, medical documents or employment documents as well as oral arguments.
+Once an application is filed it will be listed before a magistrate.
+The magistrate will determine the application by receiving any evidence such as character references, a letter from the applicant, medical documents or employment documents as well as oral arguments.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.